jecki/DHParser/documentation_src/manuals/05_testing.rst

         ### SubSection 1.2
         ## Section 2"""

-Test-files are separated into sections by headings that are enclosed in square-brackets, i.e. ``[`` and ``]``.
+Test-files (".ini"-Files) are separated into sections by headings that are enclosed in square-brackets, i.e. ``[`` and ``]``.
 The heading's name consists of two parts, separeted by a colon ``:``.
 The first part indicates the kind of the tests that are specified under the heading.
 The second